ampproject/amphtml/extensions/amp-list/amp-list.md

 The URL of the remote endpoint that returns the JSON that will be rendered within this `<amp-list>`.
 There are three valid protocols for the `src` attribute.

 1. **https**: This must refer to a CORS HTTP service.
-Insecure http is not supported.
+Insecure HTTP is not supported.
 2. **amp-state**: This is for initializing from amp-state data.
 See [Initialization from <amp-state>](#initialization-from-amp-state) for more details.
 3. **amp-script**: Enables using `<amp-script>` functions as the data source.
 See [Using <amp-script> as a data source](#using-amp-script-as-a-data-source) for more details.